 In the past it fell to me to take care of the lyrics most of the time, whether I was writing them or improvising them as we were recording.
 Around the time of PAPER CHEST HAIR I started showing Gord finished songs for us to mess around with, to supplement the well-worn “improvise around an idea or hit the record button with no idea what we’re about to do” songwriting ideology.
 This time around some of the lyrics were two-man efforts, written on my porch, the two of us throwing ideas back and forth while strumming acoustic guitars, and a song that began as Gord’s or my idea was often overflowing with additions from both of us by the time we were finished with it.

 There’s still a lot of improvising going on.
 But it sits inside of the music more comfortably now, and there’s nothing here that takes half an hour to find itself.

 Another thing that strikes me about this album is how dark it is.
 I don’t think that’s a bad thing by any means.
 I’ve always liked swimming around in murkier subject matter, and there was never a dearth of that on earlier Papa Ghostface albums.
 But this time around there’s a distinct lack of goofiness throughout.
 The closest thing to a silly moment is the truncated multi-tracked count-in before The Devil Wants His Car Back kicks in.
-We’ve gone from weird sex and spandex-wearing Muppets to meditations on fate, faith, solitude, betrayal, madness, and hypothermia as a metaphor for time robbing you of the map that leads back to the person you love.
+Instead of weird sex and spandex-wearing Muppets, you get meditations on fate, faith, solitude, betrayal, madness, and hypothermia as a metaphor for time robbing you of the map that leads back to the person you love.